ARE YOU AS EFFICIENT AND IMPACTFUL AS YOU SHOULD BE IN THE AREA OF FINANCIAL MODELLING?

 This is a technical architectural blog on the best system archicture for future of finance.
 It has to be Agile and yes, have a bit of Excel mixed in the middle.

 This is a passionate topic of mine so join me in a jousting sessions with Christopher Argent and Andrew Codd on a video recorded podcast - Strength in the Numbers show.

 It is guaranteed to be a blast !

-This is one of those potentially game changing posts where people really get to understand the different between Finacial Modeling and Predictive Analytics.
+This is one of those potentially game changing posts where people really get to understand the different between Finacial Modelling and Predictive Analytics.

-This blog is an update to one I did previously on the skills relating to financial modeling.
+This blog is an update to one I did previously on the skills relating to financial modelling.